lukemartinlogan/pmemcpy/readme.md

 * pmem.mmap: Allocates "size" bytes from the file at "path".
 Creates the file with this size if it does not exist.
 * pmem.munmap: Unmap the memory region.
 Automatically called in destructor.

-## Limitations

-* pmem.mmap must be called with the "size" parameter in order to create the pool for the PMDK storage type.
-PMDK pools cannot be extended whence allocated.
-However, the size parameter is not needed for the POSIX storage type; size is determined automatically.
-* pmem.mmap cannot be called in parallel to the same path when using PMDK.
-In other words, when using PMDK with MPI, you must either share the PMEM object among all processes or use file-per-processs.
-The POSIX storage type does not have this limitation.
-* For writes, CapnProto requires the memory region where data gets serialized to be zeroed using memset, which is fairly expensive.
-Reads are fine.
-* CapnProto can only serialize primitive types (char, int, float, double) and C-style arrays of these types.
-Slightly more work would have to be done in order to incorporate STL or custom structured types.

 ### Serializer Types
 Different serialization methods can be used to serialize the data in PMEM: